Beta Alpha Psi

 Section 5.
 Membership shall consist of five categories: Student, Faculty, Alumnus, Honorary, and Pledges.
 Students who have graduated and faculty who have terminated their employment shall become Alumni members.

-- Have enrolled in one junior level accounting, management and information systems, and finance course.
+- Have enrolled in one junior level course: accounting, information systems, or finance.

-- Have a minimum 3.00 GPA at KSU and in all upper-division courses.
+- Have a minimum 3.00 GPA at Kent State University and in all upper-division courses.

 - Complete the BAP pledge program.